taroushirani/pnew/README.md

 # pnew - (not so) portable NNSVS environment for Windows

 This repository contains the helper scripts to build [NNSVS](https://github.com/r9y9/nnsvs) environment for Windows.
-The environment made by these scripts makes use of [WinPython](https://winpython.github.io/) and [MSYS2](https://www.msys2.org/).
+The environment made by these scripts is built from [WinPython](https://winpython.github.io/) and [MSYS2](https://www.msys2.org/).
 It is fully functional, and (not so) portable(total 4GB of disk usage).

 ## System requirements
 - Windows 10 64bit RS4(1803) or later: The helper scripts make use of curl and tar, which are added from Windows 10 RS4(1803).